kelson8/FlaskWeb/README.md

 4. To start: docker-compose up -d

 # About
-This website will use docker once I set that up, I will have a custom docker-compose.yml and maybe a docker file.
+This website has docker support.

 I will be using mariadb for the website also, that won't run in a container.